How to Refinish a Table Farmhouse Style

 Family Room White Sectional

-But herein lies the problem.
+But this was the problem.
 The table has a history in our family.
 The coffee table legs have chew marks from when our dogs Speffy and Sport were puppies.
 The top edge of the table, closest to the couch, has years of scuff marks from the kid’s soccer and baseball cleats.

-I do want to leave a message here for my youngest son Michael.
+When I finished, I sent my son Michael a text about the project.
 “I promise I kept all of the character and memories of this table.
 It also looks so much better and your mom is super happy.
 I hope you will forgive me for refinishing the table”.

 You can guess who didn’t want me to refinish the table.
-Hmmm.
+Fortunately, he liked the new look.

 If you look at how our coffee table used to look like below, you can see the puppy chew marks on the legs of the table!